Cruden Bay Hotel Tramway: Fleet

 Two passenger tramcars were provided and built by the Great North of Scotland Railway at Kittybrewster, in a purple lake and cream livery with "Cruden Bay Hotel" on the rocker panel.

 The line also had an open trailer car for the transport of coal, and two bogie cars for transporting boilers and other heavy items.

 Closure

-Passenger services were terminated on 1 November 1932, when passenger rail services were suspended along the Boddam branch line line to Cruden Bay railway station, and hotel guests were offered a motor car service direct to Aberdeen railway station.
+Passenger services were terminated on 1 November 1932, when passenger rail services were suspended along the Boddam branch line to Cruden Bay railway station, and hotel guests were offered a motor car service direct to Aberdeen railway station.
 The tram continued for delivery of supplies and laundry to and from the railway which remained open to freight.

 The hotel was requisitioned in 1940 as a Field Training Centre for the Gordon Highlanders.
 The tram ceased operation on 31 December 1940.
 The hotel never re-opened after the war and was sold for demolition in July 1947.

 The tramcars were used as a summer house and shed until 1988 when they were recovered and the best of both was used to create a single car for preservation at the Grampian Transport Museum.